-This booklet includes the notice of our 2019 annual meeting as well as our 2018 Report to Voting Policyholders, which includes information about:
+This booklet includes the notice of our 2020 annual meeting as well as our 2019 Report to Voting Policyholders, which includes information about:

-- the business of the meeting (page 7)
+- the business of the meeting (page 6)

-- how to vote (page 4)
+- how to vote (pages 4 to 6)

-- policyholder dividends (page 20)
+- policyholder dividends (page 17)

-- our financial performance in 2018 (page 24).
+- our financial performance in 2019 (page 21).

 Your vote is important.
-You can attend the meeting and vote in person or you can complete the policyholder proxy form in this package and have someone vote on your behalf.
+You can attend the virtual meeting, submit questions and vote in real time by online ballot or you can complete the policyholder proxy form in this package and have someone vote on your behalf.
 Please take some time to review this report and contact us if you have any questions.